open-austin/voteatx-svc/README-API.md

 * :type -- The district type.
 Supported values are "precinct" and "city_council".
+* :juris -- The election jurisdiction, such as "TRAVIS".
+Matches an id in the jurisdictions table.
 * :id -- The district identifier.

 #### Response